Real Heroes: Firefighter: Plot

 A newly graduated fire academy cadet, dubbed "Probie", begins his professional firefighting career in the Los Angeles Engine Company 13 firehouse, consisting of Lieutenant Dylan Scott, Captain Tomihiro Kotaka, Engineer Ed Martin, veteran Louis "Match" Morris and younger firefighters Marc Cameron and Ezzy Vasquez.
 Prior to his first mission, Probie is tasked by Scott to complete a training course, with Cameron playing a victim.
 In the heat of yet another fire season in the city, Probie and Engine Company 13 respond to eight different fire situations in unique locations: an industrial park, a shopping mall, a neighborhood, a high-rise building, a museum, a robotics research facility, a bridge, and an amusement park.
 Throughout these missions, the firefighters extinguish flames and rescue citizens, including pets and fellow firefighters, left and right.

 Reception

-Real Heroes: Firefighter had received generally mixed to positive reviews for the Wii version and negative reviews for the 3DS.
-Metacritic gave the Wii version 67 and the 3DS version 49.
+Real Heroes: Firefighter received generally mixed to positive reviews for the Wii version and negative reviews for the 3DS.
+The Wii version has a score of 67 and the 3DS version a score of 49 on Metacritic.